Chioma Okoye

-Chioma Okoye is a Nigerian actress, writer and producer from Aguleri-Otu in Anambra East local government area of Anambra State, Nigeria.
+Chioma Okoye (born 3 July 1983) is a Nigerian actress, writer and producer from Aguleri-Otu in Anambra East local government area of Anambra State, a state in the southeastern part of Nigeria.
 Since her Nollywood film debut in 2002, she has appeared in over 100 films.
 She is the CEO of Purple Ribbon Entertainment.

-Early life and education
+Early life

-Okoye was born in Kaduna she grew up with her family, parents and brothers and sisters Godwin, Sam, Gloria, Christian, and Victoria Okoye.
-Her mother Okoye Noami.
-O and father Joseph Okoye died 30 April 2013.
-Okoye attended Faith Nursery and Primary school, Kaduna state and Christ the King Seminary, Nnobi Anambra State.
-She went to University of Lagos Unilag where she studied history and strategic.
+Okoye was born in Kaduna where she grew up with her parents and brothers and sisters; Godwin, Sam, Gloria, Christian, and Victoria Okoye.
+Her mother Okoye Naomi.
+O and father Joseph Okoye died on 30 April 2013.

+Education

+Okoye attended Faith Nursery and Primary school, Kaduna state, northwest Nigeria and Christ the King Seminary, Nnobi, Anambra State.
+She attended the University of Lagos where she studied History and Strategic Studies.

 Career

-Okoye was introduced to acting by Pete Edochie who happens to be her uncle, it all happened when she joined her uncle at a location.
+Okoye was introduced to acting by veteran actor Pete Edochie who is her uncle.
+It all happened when she joined her uncle at a location.
 She first played a role on No Shaking which she played along with Victor Osuagwu, Sam Loco Efe, and Nothing Spoil with Chinedu Ikedieze, Osita Iheme, and Uche Ogbuagu.
-She hit the market with her first movie she produced which is Aso-Ebi Girls.
+She hit the market with her first movie she produced, which is Aso-Ebi Girls.
 Okoye became more well known after Abuja Connection released in 2003.

+Personal life

+Chioma's Postpartum struggles left her feeling overwhelmed and isolated.
+Her Husband's return from Big Brother's show births a turning point.